BigDataAnalyticsGroup/docker-bde/README.md

 Next, we explain the main functionality and usage of Docker.

-To create a Docker image, execute the following command in the directory containing the `dockerfile` (how to get our `dockerfile` is explained below in the section `Workflow`):
+To create a Docker image, execute the following command in the directory containing the `dockerfile` and the `docker-compose.yml` file (how to get access to these is explained below in the section `Workflow`):
 ```sh
 $ docker compose build
 [+] Building 1.4s (14/14) FINISHED                                                                                                                             docker:desktop-linux